 If a dominant cannot trust a submissive to use ar safeword when they're unhappy, they’ll never feel safe doing all the things they'd like to try together.
 If they constantly need to worry that you might not be into it, they won’t be able to let themselves go and relax into the role you both want them to take.

-Consent is a massively complex subject, but in BDSM the basics are pretty clear-cut.
+Consent is a massively complex subject, but in BDSM, the basics are pretty clear-cut.
 If you’ve agreed on a safeword in advance and you’re not using it, then you haven’t withdrawn your consent in a way your dominant can understand.
 Don’t put yourself through the consequences of being in that position.
-And don’t put your dominant in the position of having to worry that you might.
+And don’t put your dominant in the position of having to worry that you might - that's not how to be a better submissive.

 We all break our rules sometimes.
 If you want to be in a relationship that has rules, the only way to make it work for you both is to try and stick to them.
 That means confessing as quickly as possible when you haven’t.
 Otherwise, all you’re doing is cheating yourself and your partner out of the kind of relationship you’ve always wanted to have.